On behalf of the U.S. Army G-4 and The 50th Quartermaster General, we challenge you

 The Total Army established objectives were to: enhance logistical readiness of all Army units; enforce the Command Supply Discipline Program (CSDP); encourage the use of available resources; and provide a structure for recognition of group and individual initiatives.
 The established benefits of the SEA program are: instill personal challenges to individual soldiers; perpetuate group competition; provide a management tool to ensure system standardization; and increase public awareness of supply excellence within the Total Army and create overall improvement of our supply system.

-The National Defense Industrial Association (NDIA), along with Department of the Army, supports the annual awards program culminating in the presentation of unit awards to recognize excellence in supply operations at unit and organizational levels.
+he Army DCSLOG provided guidance and the USAQMC&S provided resources.
+After two years of research and development, the first on-site evaluations took place in FY 86.The National Defense Industrial Association (NDIA), along with Department of the Army, supports the annual awards program culminating in the presentation of unit awards to recognize excellence in supply operations at unit and organizational levels.

-bullet 1 Enhance readiness of all Army units
+of all Army units

-bullet 2 Enhance the Command Supply Discipline Program
+Enhance the Command

-bullet 3 Provide a structure for recognition of group and individual soldiers
+recognition of group and individual soldiers

-bullet 4 Perpetuate group competition
+Perpetuate group

-bullet 5 Increase public awareness of supply excellence in the U.S. Army
+of supply excellence in the U.S. Army

 Based on the objectives of the program, the benefits listed below are being achieved.
 However, our goal has been and will remain, an improved supply system and recognition of that improvement at the unit and organizational levels.

-bullet 1 Individual soldiers are being personally challenged
+are being personally challenged

-bullet 2 Group competition is being perpetuated
+Group competition is

-bullet 3 The program is being used as a management tool to system standardization
+as a management tool to system standardization

-bullet 4 Public awareness of supply excellence in the U.S. Army increased
+supply excellence in the U.S. Army increased

-bullet 5 An overall improvement of our supply system
+An overall improvement of

 The primary criteria for evaluation are demonstrated success in supervisory and managerial responsibilities in compliance with the Army standard supply policy and procedures, the Command Supply Discipline Program, and the Army management philosophy.
 Evaluation guidelines and scoring criteria within each level will be administered by USAQMC&S. The basis of the evaluation is the CSDP as detailed in Appendix B and all units in any category will be evaluated against the Army CSDP standards.
 Up to 10% of the total score is reserved for areas of special emphasis identified by the Army G–4 and/or the Quartermaster General, if applicable.
 If there are no areas of special emphasis, the evaluation criteria will be solely based on the standard Army CSDP areas.
 The USAQMC&S will determine applicable scoring for each evaluated area for each particular category.
 The scores attained by evaluated units will not be released or publicized.
 Recommendation for awards will be based solely on onsite evaluations.